Composing state machines (hierarchical state machines)¶

 They are declarative frameworks to build UI.

-Furthermore, you are encourage by these frameworks to build reusable UI components.
+Furthermore, you are encouraged by these frameworks to build reusable UI components.

 Wouldn’t it be great to get the same for your business logic?